 - Bachelor’s annual income: $62,296

 - Master’s annual income: $74,568

-According to BLS numbers, it appears investing in a Master’s degree should show a solid return over time.
-If educational dollars are spent on quality programs in high-demand areas, potential earnings could be higher.
+According to BLS numbers, it appears completing a Master’s degree should show a solid return over time.
+Investing half the annual salary increase on a monthly basis for 40 years at 8% could result in a return of more than $1.5 million.
+If educational dollars are spent on quality programs in high-demand areas, potential earnings could be much higher.
 While there are no guarantees of individual success or riches, data clearly support those who elect to pursue a graduate degree.

 Strategies for reducing tuition and fees could accelerate ROI.
 One example is employers who offer tuition reimbursement as an employee benefit. $5,250 per year may not sound like much, but consider the fact that most Master’s programs allow students to take up to seven years to complete their degrees.

 Many employers offer up to $5,250 per year in tuition reimbursement for college courses.
 Under section 127 of the tax code, the IRS allows your employer to deduct the expense, and the benefit is not taxable to you as an employee.
 Troy Onink — Forbes

 If your employer is willing to invest $5,250 in your education on an annual basis the gains associated with completing a master’s degree could come at a relatively low cost.

 Increase your salary potential by earning a graduate degree from Drury University with the possibility of little or no long term debt.
 Sound good?

 Contact Drury’s College of Graduate studies today and start investing in your future.